mhavey/marklogic/uml2es/docs/profile.md

 |semantic|Attribute|semProperty|qualifiedObject_sPO|CSV xipany?,xipany,xpiany|0..*|If you define this tag, the object of the semantic property is a qualified object, or a set of triples that describes the complex structure of the object.
 Use this when your property needs a qualified relation pattern.
 The way it works is as follows: the transform's code generator assigns as the object of the property a blank node.
 In your tag, you specify one or more predicate/object combinations for that blank node.
 THe blank node itself is just a placeholder; what the stereotype is stating is that the document instance of the class has a property whose object is a thing that can be described with the specified predicates and objects.
 The tag is qualifiedObject_sPO.
 It is a CSV of predicate-object.
 You can also specified subject-object-predicate if your subject is something other than the blank node.
 The [JokeBook example](../examples/jokeBook) shows the use of this stereotype.|

 ## Musical Types
 The stereotype tags follow the "musical" grammar.
-"Musical" stands for MarkLogic UML Stereotype Impl Concat language.
+"Musical" stands for MarkLogic UML Stereotype IRI and Concat language.
 Here are the types:

 - string - An unquoted string literal whose value is fixed at design time.
 - int - An integer (unquoted)